ibm-cloud-docs/apps/reqnsi.md

     * To create a service instance that drains information to a third-party log management software, use the `-l` option, and specify the destination that the third-party log management software provides.
 For example:

         ```
-        bluemix service user-provided-create testups2 -l syslog://example.com
+        ibmcloud service user-provided-create testups2 -l syslog://example.com
         Creating user provided service testups2 in org my-org / space dev as user@sample.com...
         OK
         ```

-    If you want to update one or more parameters of the user-provided service instance, use either the `bluemix service user-provided-update`.
+    If you want to update one or more parameters of the user-provided service instance, use either the `ibmcloud service user-provided-update`.

     * To update a general user-provided service instance, use the **-p** option, and specify the parameter keys and values in a JSON object.
 For example:

         ```
-        bluemix service user-provided-update testups1 -p "{\"username\":\"pubsubuser2\",\"password\":\"p@$$w0rd2\"}"
+        ibmcloud service user-provided-update testups1 -p "{\"username\":\"pubsubuser2\",\"password\":\"p@$$w0rd2\"}"
         Updating user provided service testups1 in org my-org / space dev as user@sample.com...
         OK
         ```